foam-framework/foam/tutorial/1-concepts.md

 ### Templates

 Models can have templates.
-Templates are methods that return snippets of HTML.
-Template methods can be written as plain old Javascript that returns a string, but they can also be written using a superset of JSP syntax:
+Templates are used to generate methods that return snippets of HTML.
+You could write `toHTML` as a `method` in plain old Javascript, or as a `template` using a superset of JSP syntax:

 {% highlight js %}
 {% raw %}